emirhanapaydin/Aiden/README.md

 # aiden
-Personal Assistant Programmed With C# increase or decrease volume, close focused window and reopen it, lock the screen,
+Personal Assistant Programmed With C#, increase or decrease volume, close focused window and reopen it, lock the screen,